 1. It doesn't have to be two-pages long

 Start these surveys with the why to show their purpose and what actions will be taken after.
 Consider what you want to measure to come up with a list of questions you’ll ask to reach your goals.

 Run a deep analysis of the employee feedback to draw actionable insights.
 In particular, employees are motivated to take these surveys when they know you’ll act upon their feedback in a timely manner.
 Get the help of an expert team to help analyze the data without prolonging the process for months.

 3. Maintain a regular pattern to when you send these employee surveys

 Consistent cadence is key if you want to see how your employee’s feedback and beliefs evolve in time.
 Run a PEAK assessment every year or twice a year to monitor trends and make proper adjustments for the future of your workplace.

 Using pulse surveys to get regular feedback

 Pulse surveys fix all the problems of annual surveys.

-Whereas annual employee surveys are long, pulse surveys contain a question or two.
+While annual employee surveys are long, pulse surveys are short and contain only one question.

-According to our research, the average response rate for pulse surveys is 49%—a significant uptick from the average response rate for annual surveys.
+According to our research, the average response rate for pulse surveys is 49 percent — a significant uptick from the average response rate for annual employee surveys.